roshankcpkr/projectsshow/README.md

 | _Agnibha SarkarC_                                           | _Web-development, Flutter, Music_|

-### For the README.md file, only the PRs involving changes to the Contributors table would be accepted.
+### If you are changing READ.me file then only one who contributed to projects can change it.

-### You can go through every content of this repository to figure out issues for which you can create Pull Requests.
+### Go through Every content and create pull request for issues.

-### You can add coded projects in the projects directory
+### You can add your projects in the Projects directory.
+You can also edit existing files.
-### Follow the instructions of CONTRIBUTING.md properly for adding projects and creating Pull Requests.
+### Follow the instructions of CONTRIBUTING.md properly.